uidaholib/data-management-guide/guide/planning/doe.md

 Individual DOE programs may modify or add to the DOE-wide DMSP requirements.
 Researchers should always check for program-specific guidance in their solicitation.

 Individual facilities within programs may also have unique requirements.
-Guidance can be found on the DOE's [**resources page**](https://science.osti.gov/Funding-Opportunities/Digital-Data-Management#resources).
+Guidance can be found on the DOE's [Resources Page](https://science.osti.gov/Funding-Opportunities/Digital-Data-Management#resources).

 ### Biological and Environmental Research (BER)